-In February 2021, the trolling survey that provides the data for recruitment index of age-1 southern bluefin tuna Thunnus maccoyii (SBT) was carried out.
-Due to the global epidemic of COVID-19, the survey was forced to make major changes from the plan, and the numbers of survey days, the survey area, and the number of survey items was reduced.
-The survey was carried out in eight days off Esperance.
-During the survey, a total of 96 SBT individuals, 94% of them were presumably age-1, were caught.
+In February 2022, the trolling survey that provides the data for recruitment index of age-1 southern bluefin tuna Thunnus maccoyii (SBT) was carried out.
+Due to the global epidemic of COVID-19, the survey was forced to make major changes from the plan to reduce the number of survey items, however, the numbers of survey days and extent of the survey area where from Esperance to Bremer Bay were as large as those before 2020.
+During the survey, a total of 48 SBT individuals, 94% of them were presumably age-1, were caught.